R\'enyi Resolvability, Noise Stability, and Anti-contractivity: Introduction

 Based on the definitions above, we aim at minimizing $D_{q}(Q_{Y^{n}}\|P_{Y}^{\otimes n}),q\in[0,\infty]$ and maximizing $D_{q}(Q_{Y^{n}}\|P_{Y}^{\otimes n}),q\in[-\infty,0)$ over all functions $f_{n}:[\e^{nR}]\to\mathcal{X}^{n}$.

 In the literature, the resolvability problems with the total variation (TV) distance and the relative entropy (Kullback-Leibler divergence) normalized by the dimension $n$ were studied by Han and Verdú \cite{Han93}.
 The resolvability problem with the unnormalized relative entropy was studied by Hayashi \cite{Hayashi06,Hayashi11}.
 In these works, it was shown that the minimum rates of randomness needed for simulating a channel output under the TV distance and normalized/unnormalized relative entropy are the same, and are all equal to the minimum mutual information over all input distributions that induce the target output distribution.
 The channel resolvability problem was generalized to the Rényi divergence setting by the present author and Tan, and the resulting problem is coined by us the Rényi resolvability problem \cite{yu2019renyi}.
 The achievability part for the Rényi resolvability problem with the Rényi parameter in $(0,2]\cup\{\infty\}$ and the converse part with the Rényi parameter in $(0,\infty]$ were provided in \cite{yu2019renyi}.
 That is, in \cite{yu2019renyi} we completely solved the Rényi resolvability problem when the Rényi parameter taking values in $(0,2]\cup\{\infty\}$.
 When specialized to the binary setting, Samorodnitsky \cite{samorodnitsky2022some} complemented the achievability results for the Rényi parameter in $(2,\infty)\cap\mathbb{N}$, and Pathegama and Barg \cite{pathegama2023smoothing} independently complemented the case with the Rényi parameter in $(2,\infty)$.
 Moreover, the asymptotics of Rényi resolvability for non-product channels was also considered by Pathegama and Barg \cite{pathegama2023smoothing}.
-In this work, we aim at providing a complete solution to this problem for arbitrary product distributions and product channels defined on arbitrary finite alphabets with the Rényi parameter taking values in the all range $\mathbb{R}\cup\{\pm\infty\}$.
+(Note that the existing one-shot bounds, e.g., the ones in \cite{Hayashi06,Hayashi11,yu2019renyi}, also imply certain bounds for non-product channels.)
+In this work, we aim at providing a complete solution to this problem for arbitrary product target distributions and product channels defined on arbitrary finite alphabets with the Rényi parameter taking values in the all range $\mathbb{R}\cup\{\pm\infty\}$.

 Liu, Cuff, and Verdú \cite{Liu} extended the theory of resolvability by using $E_{\gamma}$ metric with $\gamma\geq1$ to measure the level of approximation.
 The $E_{\gamma}$ metric reduces to the TV distance when $\gamma=1$, but it is weaker than the TV distance when $\gamma>1$.
 Furthermore, simulating a random variable from another given random variable under Rényi divergence measures of all orders in $\mathbb{R}\cup\{\pm\infty\}$ was studied by the present author and Tan in \cite{yu2019simulation}.
 This random variable simulation problem reduces to the resolvability problem with the identity channel, known as the source resolvability problem, when the seed random variable is uniform.
 The exact channel resolvability problem was studied by the present authors in \cite{yu2018asymptotic}, in which the output distribution is required to be exactly equal to the target distribution, and meanwhile, the rate of the input process is instead measured by the normalized entropy.